mcclellandj/twitter-graph-analysis/README.md

 - Average shortest path length of largest weakly connected component

 #### Node information diffusion

+Users can retweet various numbers of other users.
+This information, along with the number of followers of each user has, enables comparisons of networks in terms of their proportion of influencial users and possible bots.
+Another comparison can be to compare centrality diffusion scores to see if some networks comprise more key users than others.
+The metrics considered were:

 - Percentile distribution of users by number of followers
 - Percentage of all users with at least 1,000 followers